Deekshi082/Agrinic-An-Organic-Farming/README.md

 Deekshith S
 📧 deekshi082@gmail.com

-🔗 LinkedIn

-🏆 License

-This project is licensed under the MIT License – feel free to use and modify with credit.
+feel free to use and modify with credit.